hjwdzh/hjwdzh.github.io/source/_posts/科研/重拓扑/Pointcloud.md

 - internal loop sampling
 - border-border

-Finally, we dissolve paths that does not do harm to our criteron.
+Finally, we disolve paths that does not do harm to our criteron.